 Imagine Austin and small area plans (including neighborhood, corridor, center, and station area plans) provide policies for spending, regulations, and land use decisions and zoning changes.
 These plans work together by providing decision-makers with coordinated but different perspectives.
 For land use decisions, Imagine Austin's "Growth Concept Map" and associated text provides high-level policy direction as to how Austin and its extraterritorial jurisdiction (ETJ) should become more sustainable.
-The Growth Concept Map section of Imagine Austin's chapter four, "Shaping Austin: Building the Complete Community," identifies and defines centers and corridors where much of our projected future growth-people and jobs should occur.
+The Growth Concept Map section of Imagine Austin's chapter four, "Shaping Austin: Building the Complete Community," identifies and defines centers and corridors where much of our projected future growth-people and jobs-should occur.
 While the comprehensive plan articulates what the city-wide interest is at a broad scale, small area plans provide a detailed view based on local conditions.

 The North Shoal Creek Neighborhood Plan's text, maps, photographs, illustrations, and future land use map (FLUM) provide local and detailed policy direction.
 The FLUM is a parcel-level land map illustrating how the plan's vision for each place in North Shoal Creek should evolve or be preserved.
 It is the plan's primary land use decision-making tool and balances the desires and rights of diverse stakeholders while implementing adopted City policies.
 Although it guides land use decisions, the FLUM is not a zoning map.
-When used for land use decisions, it should be used in conjunction with other plan elements to guide decisions on proposed zoning and development cases as well as the application of new development regulations.
+When used for land use decisions on proposed zoning and development cases as well as the application of new development regulations.